-STUDENT NAME COMMENTS (Ex: strengths, weak esses, suggested experiences for future growth): Attach additional sheets if necessary. t this evaluation is based in part on direct observation of the student's type of direct observation was (check one or both): Videotape review (Supervisor's signature attesting to direct observation) Final Practicum Grade (Satisfactory, Fail, Incomplete) oupervisor s orginature Date I have read this evaluation, spoke I I had. n-person with my supervisor, and had the opportunity to ask any questions tha Student's Signature Stadont o Olgitatalo Date
+STUDENT NAME COMMENTS (Ex: strengths, weaknesses, suggested experiences for future growth): Attach additional sheets if necessary. valuation is based in part on direct observation of the student's f direct observation was (check one or both): Videotape review (Supervisor's signature attesting to direct observation) (Supervisor's signature attesting to direct observation) Final Practicum Grade (Satisfactory, Fail, Incomplete) Supervisor's Signature Date I have read this evaluation, spoke in-perso I had. on with my supervisor, and had the opportunity to ask any questions that Student's Signature